andersfylling/disgord/README.md

 ## About
 Go module for interacting with the Discord API.
 Supports events, REST calls and voice (sending only).

-Discord object comes with helper functions such as `Message.Reply(session, "hello")`, or `Session.SaveToDiscord(newRole)` for simplicity/readability.
+Discord object comes with helper functions such as `Message.Reply(session, "hello")`, or `Session.DeleteFromDiscord(role)` for simplicity/readability.

 DisGord has complete implementation for Discord's documented REST API.
 It lacks battle testing, so any bug report/feedback is greatly appreciated!